EastSun5566/get-some-cool-emojis/README.md

-# Get Some cool Emojis
+# Get Some Cool Emojis

-> 👌 Just get some random 🔥🎉🐳 Emojis ✨🚀💩
+> 👌 Just generate some random 🔥🎉🐳 Emojis ✨🚀💩

 ## Install